St. Julian's 2021 Lenten Offerings:

 8. Home Communions and Baptisms in the Easter Season: As during the Advent and Christmas Seasons, we are committed to providing the sacraments to all who desire them, whether or not we have resumed limited size, in-person worship between now and Easter.
 If you are interested in exploring Baptism for yourself or one of your children or scheduling an outdoor Communion service at your home (10 or fewer people present and masks required), please email Jonathan to schedule or begin a conversation about either.

 And a final word about fasting during Lent, there are two fast days in the Episcopal Church: Ash Wednesday and Good Friday.
 This traditionally means abstaining from food or food and drink from sun-up to sun-down on these two days.
 Other expressions of fasting during Lent take the form of "giving something up" from Facebook, to sodas, to just about anything.
 I think fasting is a wonderful spiritual discipline but want to perhaps give the tradition some context.
 If you choose to fast from something this Lent, it is to name God as the center of our lives rather than the other things we enjoy, use and consume.
-We fast to make space for something else that grows us closer to God or other people.
+We fast to make space for something else that grows us closer to God and other people.
 We fast because the hunger or desire experienced call us into prayer.
 Lastly, we fast because when we are missing something from food to things, we are reminded of those who truly do not have enough...and are perhaps moved to do something about it.

 As you can see, despite the continuing challenges caused by the pandemic, there are many offerings to deepen our walk with God in Christ during this Holy Season of growth and preparation.
 Please let me know if I can be of any assistance in making this a meaningful experience for you, and I look forward to our shared journey.
 It continues to be a tremendous blessing to share ministry with each of you.